 0 images remaining

-Bone marrow oedema in the medial left pubic bone, no oedema outside of the bone.
+Bone marrow edema in the medial left pubic bone, no edema outside of the bone.
 No secondary cleft sign.

 Normal appearance of tendons and aponeurosis of rectus abdominis-adductor longus.